Cart 0

 JA Global Town Halls

-Add the September 2025 JA Global Town Hall to Your Calendar
+September 2025 JA Global Town Hall

 Watch the recording of the September 2024 JA Global Town Hall (“Tech from all sides, Part II”) below and view the slides (PDF [full deck] | PowerPoint [does not contain the AI for Education slides])